 From 2001-05, Sorenstam went on a historic run.
 She dominated the women’s game, winning 43 times and finishing in the top three nearly 70 percent of the time.
 In 2001, she became the first woman to break the 60 barrier, firing a 13-under 59 in the second round of the Standard Register PING.
 It remains the lowest round in LPGA history, and the scorecard is still displayed in the World Golf Hall of Fame.

-Despite winning three more times in 1998, Sorenstam, just 37 and third on the LPGA’s all-time victory list, abruptly retired from the game.
+Despite winning three more times in 2008, Sorenstam, just 37 and third on the LPGA’s all-time victory list, abruptly retired from the game.
 Her focus was had changed to interests outside the ropes, like starting a family.
 She also began building the Annika brand.
-In true Sorenstam fashion, her empire now includes a golf academy in Orlando, a charitable foundation, a winery, a clothing line, golf course design, a financial group, and regular appearances on Golf Channel broadcasts.
+In true Sorenstam fashion, her empire now includes a golf academy in Orlando, a charitable foundation, a clothing line, golf course design, a financial group, and regular appearances on Golf Channel broadcasts.

 Despite no longer dominating on the course, her celebrity endures.
 And the launching pad was one of the rare events she didn’t win; teeing it up at the Colonial elevated Sorenstam from LPGA superstar to global personality.